19hours/sg-statutes/Acts/Income Tax Act.md

 (i) the lowest of the following:

-(A) the amount paid or payable by the company to the special purpose vehicle for the shares, less any amount paid or payable by the person for the shares, to the extent the amount so paid or payable has not been deducted from the first mentioned amount;
+(A) the amount paid or payable by the company to the special purpose vehicle for the shares, less any amount paid or payable by the person for the shares, to the extent the amount so paid or payable has not been deducted from the first-mentioned amount;

 (B) the cost to the special purpose vehicle of acquiring the shares, less any amount paid or payable by the person for the shares to the extent the amount so paid or payable has not been deducted from the amount paid or payable by the special purpose vehicle to the company for those shares; and